Mark Lewis Jones: Personal life

+Jones has four children.
+As of 2025 he is living in Cardiff.

 In 2014, Jones took part in the Marathon des Sables, in the Sahara Desert, with fellow Welsh actor Richard Harrington.
 In April 2018, he ran the inaugural Wales Marathon held in Newport.

-Jones was one of the athletes taking part in IronMan Wales on 3 September 2023 to raise money for Head for Change, which will go directly towards the education, care and support and potential treatments in rugby.
+Jones was one of the athletes taking part in IronMan Wales on 3 September 2023 to raise money for Head for Change, which will go direct to the education, care and support and potential treatments in rugby.

 Jones is an ambassador for Believe Organ Donor Support, Marie Curie UK, and Cerebral Palsy Cymru.